edwin170/downr1n/README.md

 # importants things

+- downgrading ios 16 to 14 or another version, you will have to bypass the setup somehow. good luck on it.

 - on ios 13 the touch id doesn't work so the home button on iphone 7 will not work sadly.

 - you can't downgrade to ios 14.2 lower on a11 devices